 A marquee birthday and a record release party, Nacka Forum played songs from their new album Peaceful Piano.
 Inspired from the outset by the visionary language of Sun Ra and Don Cherry, the quartet has remained relatively stable over the course of these past twenty-five years, with the saxophonist Jonas Kullhammar, the trumpeter Goran Kajfeš and the bassist Johan Berthling joined by Kjell Nordeson on drums until 2013, when he was replaced by the Danish percussionist Kresten Osgood.
 Special moments call for special measures, and just as he did in the studio, Lars-Göran Ulander stepped in here for a few of the tracks, along with the tuba player Heiða Karine Jóhannesdóttir Mobeck who has accompanied Anja Lauvdal and been part of both Fire!
 Orchestra and the Trondheim Jazz Orchestra.

 Kullhammar, the leader of the group on stage and the composer of three of the eight songs on Peaceful Piano, explained while wearing a three-tiered cake on his head that Nacka Forum were ready to provide their audience with a meditative and stress-free evening.
 They commenced proceedings with the Peaceful Piano opener ‘Graden på Moset’ before ‘Othello’ bridged the gap between the bal-musette and an arabesque, with Berthling’s walking pattern on the bass both swaggering and retreating.
 Kullhammar played artfully the piccolo flute and bell chimes made for a glistening close to the piece.
-Elsewhere ‘A Crank of Mu’ barrelled out of the gates with Osgood letting off firecrackers from behind the drum kit, with a plethora of winds as Kullhammar and Kajfeš took turns airing out their saxophone and trumpet.
+Elsewhere the Don Cherry riff ‘A Crank of Mu’ barrelled out of the gates with Osgood letting off firecrackers from behind the drum kit, bursting through a draft of winds as Kullhammar and Kajfeš took turns airing out their saxophone and trumpet.

 According to Kullhammar the band had long dreamed of playing at Umeå Jazz Festival, but they made sure to give Lars-Göran Ulander his flowers as the wily veteran emerged on stage with Heiða Mobeck in tow for the celebratory ‘Saxnäs Superman’.
 After an introductory solo on the saxophone the whole band came together imbued by the rich earthy tones of the tuba, and as they began to strut it was the tuba which provided the bedrock and backbeat as Kullhammar and Ulander exchanged short, interlinked and increasingly wild runs while Kajfeš played the congas.
 ‘Saxnäs Superman’ sputtered and sagged and billowed and burst but never became untethered, as the bellows of a tuba solo gave way to Kajfeš now playing a retro synth, whose vibratos and oscillations sounded like an old Doctor Who theme before Nacka Forum returned to their own motif, while drawing a few snatches from the Peaceful Piano closer ‘Lilla Maria’.